What Is a Gantt Chart?

 Featured Partners

-A Gantt chart is a computer-generated visual diagram that combines nested lists, bar charts, and timelines into a visual representation of the order and timing of a project.
+In project management, a Gantt chart is a diagram that combines nested lists, bar charts, and timelines to visually represent a project’s order and timing.

 Below are a few of the main ways that Gantt charts are employed.